 In the process of painting terracotta pots, I gathered several tips to share with you.

 By painting terracotta pots, you can create a fresh, customized look on a porch or patio.
-Over the past few years, I’ve painted everything from beer bottles to DIY headboards, and I think this is one of my most satisfying paint projects.
+Over the past few years, I’ve had fun painting everything from beer bottles to DIY headboards.
+I think this is one of my most satisfying paint projects yet.

 You’ll notice I combined a mix of painted pots and decoupage pots in my final stacked pot tower.
 See my post on how to decoupage flower pots to get the full scoop on the blue-and-white pots.